Fidelity to IP-CANS and CFT Practices

 The CDSS IP-CANS webpage offers essential resources to support the use of the IP-CANS tool.
 It includes policy guidance, training materials, and implementation supports to promote consistent, strengths-based assessment and planning across child welfare.

-CFT & IP-CANS Resource Hub
+IP-CANS and CFT Resource Hub

 CFT CANS Statewide Forum

 This is an open forum facilitated by UC Davis Northern Academy in partnership with the CDSS that meets quarterly to convene stakeholders from across the state to share information and engage stakeholders in discussions that support the evolution of policy and practice.
+Please complete this CFT CANS Statewide Forum Invite Request Form to receive meeting invites.

 Name